May 6-8, 2024

 Overview

-Organized by the Invasion Science Research Institute (ISRI) , this symposium aims to explore and promote the development of interdisciplinary research and the use of novel tools and approaches, to advance our understanding of invasive species and inform the design, organization and delivery of policies and practices that can improve prevention and management.
+Organized by the Invasion Science Research Institute (ISRI) , this symposium explored and promoted the development of interdisciplinary research and the use of novel tools and approaches to advance our understanding of invasive species and inform the design, organization, and delivery of policies and practices that can improve prevention and management.

 Keynote Speakers